• ciao •

 Notes: Today's Good Word greeting gives the speaker a bit of a continental flair, a little pizzazz.
 It can also be taken to be a bit snooty if not used with care, especially if accompanied by that funny Italian wave with the back of the fingers.
 However, it is a sparkling break from the humdrum of "Hi!" and "Howayah?"

 In Play: The really nice thing about ciao is that you can say it coming and going: "It gives me the creeps when Freddie says 'ciao' with that backward hand wave when he arrives and leaves."
 Don't think that someone using this greeting is asking for food just because it sounds like chow.
-It does imply a rather elevated style: "Well, I didn't know that you were a literary critic.
+In fact, it has a rather elevated style: "Well, I didn't know that you were a literary critic.
 I'm sure you'll want to say 'ciao' to everyone before you leave."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!